How Google Data Studio is Reshaping the PPC Software Market

 Independent PPC Software Companies Will Focus on Problems Google Can’t or Doesn’t Want to Solve

 Google is doing an increasingly good job solving optimization and reporting problems for agencies.
 But for many marketers, Google is only part of their overall strategy.
 Often marketers need to deploy solutions across many channels.

 Third-party PPC software is a great way to deploy optimizations to Google and non-Google ad networks.

 There are also problems that Google doesn't want to solve.
 An example of this is providing increased budget control over campaigns.
 In many cases, PPC professionals have been burned by Google’s algorithms ramping up spend too quickly or in a seemingly uncontrolled manner.

 We use this example because as an independent PPC software company, the challenge of PPC budgeting across channels has been the problem we have been devoted to solving for the last 5 years.
 We have taken this approach because we feel that budgeting is a problem that the ad networks are unlikely to solve in a way that satisfies a majority of PPC marketers.

-Instead of taking on reporting as the core problem we solve, we are looking to build reporting solutions into Shape that plug-in and work seamlessly with Data Studio.
-We see other PPC software companies taking this approach as well.
+Instead of taking on reporting as the core problem we solve, we are looking to build PPC reporting solutions into Shape that plug-in and work seamlessly with Data Studio.
+We see other ad technology solutions taking this approach as well.